microsoft/azurelinux/toolkit/docs/building/building.md

 # QUICK_REBUILD=y sets both QUICK_REBUILD_PACKAGES=y and QUICK_REBUILD_TOOLCHAIN=y

 # QUICK_REBUILD_PACKAGES=y implies the following flags:
-#   DELTA_BUILD   = y
+#   DELTA_BUILD   = y   -> Try to use existing packages to resolve dependencies instead of rebuilding them
-#   USE_CCACHE   ?= y
+#   USE_CCACHE   ?= y   -> Configure CCache to speed up gcc compiles
-#   REBUILD_TOOLS = y
+#   REBUILD_TOOLS = y   -> Rebuild the go tools from source

-# QUICK_REBUILD_TOOLCHAIN=y builds the toolchain as quickly as possible by using publicly available packages from our public package repo.
+# QUICK_REBUILD_TOOLCHAIN=y builds the toolchain as quickly as possible by using publicly available
-# See the toolchain section for more details.
+# packages from our public package repo.
+See the toolchain section for more details.

 sudo make build-packages -j$(nproc) CONFIG_FILE="" QUICK_REBUILD=y
 #  ---or---